precice/calculix-adapter/README.md

  4. `PRECICE_ROOT`: Location of preCICE (top-level directory)
  5. `YAML`: Location of the YAML parser (configuration file reader) (top-level directory)

+Furthermore, you might need to adapt the name of the ARPACK library `libarpack_INTEL.a` to your setting.
 Type "make" for building and "make clean" before a rebuild from the top-level directory of the adapter code, in which the *Makefile* is located.
 After building successfully, the executable "ccx_preCICE" is located in the "bin" folder.

 ## Running Simulations